 In an effort to wrangle the term design thinking into submission, I'm trying to untangle design thinking from all the words...design, designing, thinking, and designing our thinking.
 As a model for change in the world of post secondary education, design thinking serves an important purpose: it is both a tool that can enhance learning for … Continue reading Untangling Design Thinking from Designing, Thinking, and Designing our Thinking.

 So it would seem that design thinking is having a moment.
 I know, I know.
 This is not news.
 After all, once something has hit the twittersphere with the force that design thinking seems to have (#designthinking), the moment may actually be almost over.
-But this is exciting for me, because it means that the … Continue reading Design Thinking’s moment at the UCalgary College for Discovery, Creativity and Innovation.
+But this is exciting for me, because it means that the … Continue reading Design Thinking’s moment in the University classroom.

 One of the questions I ask designers in my field research is “how did you learn to solve problems”?
 I get all sorts of answers, but after more than a few jokes about the boot camp that is design school and the battle field of client work, most of the designers I interview talk about … Continue reading Connecting Innovation and Creativity in teaching and learning: Design thinking goes to University.